timbertson/nix-wrangle/README.md

-  add                      Add a source rm                       Remove one or more sources update                   Update one or more sources splice                   Splice current `self` source into a .nix document show                     Show source details ls                       list sources default-nix              Generate default.nix
+  add                      Add a source rm                       Remove one or more sources update                   Update one or more sources splice                   Splice current `public` source into a .nix document show                     Show source details ls                       list sources default-nix              Generate default.nix